d12frosted/elpa-mirror/gnu/vertico-readme.txt

   └────

   Temporary toggling between the different display modes is possible.
-Bind the following commands:

-  ┌────
-  │ (define-key vertico-map "\M-V" #'vertico-multiform-vertical) │ (define-key vertico-map "\M-G" #'vertico-multiform-grid) │ (define-key vertico-map "\M-F" #'vertico-multiform-flat) │ (define-key vertico-map "\M-R" #'vertico-multiform-reverse) │ (define-key vertico-map "\M-U" #'vertico-multiform-unobtrusive) └────
+The following commands are bound by default in the `vertico-multiform-map'.
+You can of course change these bindings if you like.

+  • `M-V' -> `vertico-multiform-vertical'
+  • `M-G' -> `vertico-multiform-grid'
+  • `M-F' -> `vertico-multiform-flat'
+  • `M-R' -> `vertico-multiform-reverse'
+  • `M-U' -> `vertico-multiform-unobtrusive'

-  You can use your own functions or even lambdas to configure the completion behavior per command or per completion category.
-The function must have the calling convention of a mode, i.e., it takes a single argument, which is either 1 to turn on the mode and -1 to turn off the mode.
+  For special configuration you can use your own functions or even lambdas to configure the completion behavior per command or per completion category.
+Functions must have the calling convention of a mode, i.e., take a single argument, which is either 1 to turn on the mode and -1 to turn off the mode.

   ┌────
   │ ;; Configure `consult-outline' as a scaled down TOC in a separate buffer